-The Center for Responsible Business at Berkeley-Haas connects students, businesses, and faculty to mobilize the positive potential of business to create a more equitable, inclusive, and sustainable society.
+The Center for Responsible Business at Berkeley Haas connects students, businesses, and faculty to mobilize the positive potential of business to create a more responsible, resilient, and sustainable society.
 Building on more than a decade of research, teaching, and engaging with business, we educate and provoke thoughtful debate.
 The Center encourages sustainability-minded research and its application in the marketplace of commerce and ideas.

 We use the words “sustainable” and “sustainability” in the broadest sense to include social, environmental, and economic considerations.
 This allows us to explore a wide array of issues, while retaining the flexibility to focus resources and attention for maximum impact.
-Our current focus areas are sustainable finance and investment, human rights and business, sustainable supply chains, and sustainable food.
+Our current focus areas are human rights and business, sustainable innovation, and sustainable food.

 Corporate and Academic Engagement